I'm A Beauty Editor & Here's How I Finally Got The Long, Healthy Hair Of My Dreams

-As part of my daily coffee routine, I add two scoops of mindbodygreen's grass-fed collagen+ (often in the chocolate variety—it depends on the day).
+As part of my daily coffee routine, I add two scoops of mindbodygreen's grass-fed collagen+.
 Collagen supplements are beloved in the wellness space for their skin and hair-healthy benefits.* For hair, this is primarily due to the fact that the powders are made of short-chain amino acids that provide our body with the nutrients we need to support keratin production, the primary protein in hair.*

 But this particular supplement also includes biotin, a form of vitamin B that is famous for its hair-growth claims.
 See, it's thought to naturally promote healthy hair growth because of its starring role in the production of keratin.* (In fact, in one small study, women with thinning hair reported significant regrowth when supplementing with biotin as compared to those given a placebo.*) The powder also contains antioxidants—like vitamin E, C, and sulforaphane glucosinolate—to help neutralize free radical damage in the body.
 Like the skin, free radicals wreak havoc on the appearance and health of the hair.
 Research shows that excessive free radical damage can contribute to premature graying and hair loss.